GlucoseDev/Glucose/README.md

 ### Modifying Minecraft code
 As stated above, Minecraft is closed-source, so we cannot put source code in this repository.
 To contribute, you will need to use patches
 #### Working with patches
-What you will need to do is clone this repository, and run `./glucose d`, then copy everything in `.cache/<version>/decompiled/net` into `src/main/java/net`.
-Then run `./glucose p`
+What you will need to do is clone this repository, and run `./glucose d`, followed by `./glucose p`.
+You should then hava Minecraft sources in your IDE, if you would like to modify a file which hasn't yet been patched, copy it from the cache.

 * Modify the code how you desire
 ##### Creating your first patch